kappter/PageVis/README.markdown

 ## Usage
 1. Open [PageVis](https://kappter.github.io/PageVis/) in your browser.
+2. Paste a 5-color swatch from [ColorVis](https://kappter.github.io/rgbcolorvis/) (e.g., `8A7B96,7B968A,968A7B,627C70,ADA397`) or click Randomize to set colors.
-2. Use the dropdown or click to select a section (e.g., header, nav).
+3. Use the dropdown or click to select a section (e.g., header, nav).
-3. Apply colors by hovering/clicking swatches or entering hex codes in the input field.
+4. Apply colors by hovering/clicking swatches or entering hex codes in the input field.
-4. Drag content blocks (e.g., heading, paragraph) from the content library to the content section and edit as needed.
+5. Drag content blocks (heading, paragraph, image, button) from the content library to the content section and edit as needed.
-5. Toggle between "Center (Fixed)" and "Percentage-Based" alignment to preview different layouts.
+6. Toggle between "Center (Fixed)" and "Percentage-Based" alignment to preview different layouts.
-6. Export your design using the "HTML + CSS", "HTML Only", or "CSS Only" buttons.
+7. Export your design using the "HTML + CSS", "HTML Only", or "CSS Only" buttons.
-7. Host the exported files on a server to use in real projects.
+8. Host the exported files on a server to use in real projects.

 ## Exported Output
 - **Fixed Layout**: `.page-container` is 960px wide, auto height, top-aligned with a 10px top margin.